After the Application

 While its examination is still pending, you may withdraw your asylum application..

 The International Protection Applicant’s Card

-Upon the full registration (submission) of your application, you will receive your International Protection Applicant’s Card (IPAP), which will valid for a time period that may vary from thirty (30) days to one (1) year, depending on the procedure that will be followed for the examination of your case.
+Upon the registration (submission) of your application, you will receive your International Protection Applicant’s Card (IPAP), which will be valid for a time period that may vary from thirty (30) days to one (1) year, depending on the procedure that will be followed for the examination of your case.
 Your International Protection Applicant’s Card will allow you to stay in Greece until the examination of your claim is completed.
 If you receive a negative decision (rejection) regarding your claim, your card will no more be valid.

 The card may be issued, in a card format, through an online registration and renewal procedure.

 You must maintain this card in a good condition and carry it with you at all times, as it proves that you have submitted an international protection application.